ipfs-inactive/docs/content/guides/concepts/dnslink.md

 /ipns/myexampledomain.org
 ```

-Just like normal IPFS addresses, they can include links to other files:
+Just like normal IPFS addresses, they can include links to other files — or other types of resources that IPFS/UnivFS supports, like directories and symlinks:

 ```
 /ipns/myexampledomain.org/media/